ARTICLE

 Jones Day are most popular:

-• within Accounting and Audit topic(s)
+• within Strategy, Media, Telecoms, IT and Entertainment topic(s)

 As discussed in more detail in our three-part series, since May 13, 2025, CMMI has been constructing a new framework for value-based care that empowers people to drive their own health goals and mitigate chronic diseases, including its recent collaboration with the Food and Drug Administration ("FDA") on a pilot program that permits digital health devices without FDA premarket authorization to provide care under a CMMI program.
 As part of this plan, on December 11, 2025, CMMI announced the MAHA ELEVATE Model that evaluates the cost and quality of evidence-based whole-person care on the original Medicare population.